 As the cases stabilised over the months, management finally decided to change the COVID unit into the surgical unit as they have a separate unit for all suspected COVID patients.
-Things to take away from us are that teamwork, assertive communication, autonomy, continuous support from management, well-being support for those involved in treating covid19, resilience and nursing leadership can ease the burden of those who handle a pandemic like Covid19.
-However, we are treating whoever admits to the hospital as COVID-positive.
+Things to take away from us are that teamwork, assertive communication, autonomy, continuous support from management, well-being support for those involved in treating COVID-19, resilience and nursing leadership can ease the burden of those who handle a pandemic like COVID-19.
+However, we are treating whoever is admitted to the hospital as COVID-positive.
 I feel covid19 experience has boosted my resilience.

 Note: It’s all my personal experience of being in the COVID unit; however, it may contradict the views of others